 The Governors’ Resources pages bring together a range of information about the University and the role of Governors in carrying out their responsibilities.
 Designed to cover the arrangements as they apply to this University, this page draws heavily on the guidance issued by the Committee of University Chairs (CUC) and the Leadership Foundation for Higher Education (now part of AdvanceHE).

-If you are interested in becoming an Edge Hill University governor please send a CV and cover letter addressed to the Clerk to Governors to BoardofGovernors@edgehill.ac.uk.
+If you are interested in becoming an Edge Hill University governor please download our Candidate Information Pack and send a CV and cover letter addressed to the Clerk to Governors to BoardofGovernors@edgehill.ac.uk.